What is your travel style, my friend?

 We should seek within us the hopes that we may have buried, we should consider taking that first difficult step toward a long-forgotten dream, we should shrug off the guilt that we feel when we do something for ourselves, and we should seek more from life.
 Unapologetically.

-If you are someone who is ready to seek more, to seek often and to seek unapologetically, well then the seeking style pages are the place to start for a little inspiration.
+If you are someone who is ready to seek more, to seek often, and to seek unapologetically, well then your travel style is seeking and the seeking style pages are the place to start for a little inspiration.

 We all face grief in our lifetimes.
 It is part of the human experience.
 Part of loving and losing.

 I acknowledge that I am lucky to have had the opportunity to travel the world after losing my partner to cancer.
 Our society does not allow most people this freedom or this time.
 While we all experience grief, it’s rare to get the time to grieve.